 Osteopathic Manipulative Medicine

-Each examination includes national licensure board-type multiple-choice questions that are generated by the faculty and based upon learning objectives.
+All examinations include multiple-choice questions that are generated by the faculty and based upon learning objectives.
+These questions help prepare students for their national licensure examinations.
 The DSP has a regularly scheduled date and time for each module examination.

 Is DSP the choice for you?

 - Are self-motivated learners with good organizational and time-management skills;